 Issue What to Do Links to Help topics What ectool options to use for troubleshooting Usehelp andversion.
 Troubleshooting: Using ectool Options on page 7-62 Check the status of the database upgrade or determine why the upgrade failed.
 Review the upgrade.log file.
 Troubleshooting: upgrade.log File on page 7-60 The database username and password have changed.
 Go to Troubleshooting: When the Database Username and Password Change.
-Troubleshooting: When the Database Username and Password Change on page 7-62 When the source (original) and target (ElectricFlow 6.x) databases are on different servers.
+Troubleshooting: When the Database Username and Password Change on page 7-62 When the source (original) and target (ElectricFlow 7.x) databases are on different servers.
 Go to Troubleshooting: When the Source and Target Databases Are on Different Servers on page 7-63.
 Troubleshooting: When the Source and Target Databases Are on Different Servers on page 7-63

 Issue What to Do Links to Help topics Using thefinal flag with the background upgrader.
 Go to Troubleshooting: The final Flag.
 Troubleshooting: Thefinal Flag The Oracle database upgrade fails.
 Go to Troubleshooting: Oracle Database Upgrade on page 7-65.
 Troubleshooting: Oracle Database Upgrade on page 7- 65 The database does not have enough disk space for the database upgrade.
 Go to Troubleshooting: Oracle Database Upgrade on page 7-65.
-Troubleshooting: Oracle Database Upgrade on page 7- 65 The background upgrader can fail to detect database changes.
-Go to Troubleshooting: Background Upgrader Can Fail to Detect Database Changes on page 7-66.
-Troubleshooting: Background Upgrader Can Fail to Detect Database Changes on page 7-66 Error messages Go to Troubleshooting: Error Messages on page 7-61.
+Troubleshooting: Oracle Database Upgrade on page 7- 65 The background upgrader can fail to detect database changes. grader can fail to Troubleshooting: Background Upgrader Can Fa tect database Upgrader Can Fail to Detect Database Change Error messages Go to Troubleshooting: Error Messages on page 7-61.
 Troubleshooting: Error Messages on page 7-61